dotnet/training-tutorials/content/csharp/getting-started/lesson-15.md

 ## Using Encapsulation To Constrain Operations

 The classes you create to model the problem you're trying to solve should be designed so that they can collaborate with one another without relying on implementation details.
 This produces a loosely-coupled, modular design that is easier to maintain and less likely to have bugs.
 Each class can be responsible for its own state, and can control how that state is changed so that it can maintain certain business rules.
 In the example above, there are no business rules protecting the ``Customer`` class against inadvertent changes to its ``Order`` history.
 Presumably, once a customer's order has been completed, the history of that order should never change.
-Certainly, it should be trivial for the application to wipe out the history completely.
+Certainly, it shouldn't be trivial for the application to wipe out the history completely (perhaps unintentionally).

 When you create a software model, which is what your classes are, you should constrain the ways in which the components of that model can interact.
 By default, certain programming constructs may offer a wealth of functionality, but part of designing your program is restricting those operations to just the ones that should be available within a given context.
 In the case of printing out customers and their orders, there's no reason why that should include the ability to remove orders, for example.
 Look at the example program above and consider what operations are actually needed for the program to print the necessary information before continuing.

 ### Read Only Properties

-One way in which we can improve encapsulation is through the use of read-only properties.
+You can provide access to an object's state while maintaining some encapsulation by using read-only properties.
 These help to protect primitive types (int, string, DateTime, etc) from unwanted direct manipulation by collaborators.
 Unforunately, collection types frequently expose methods for manipulating their contents even if the collection type itself is read only.

 Updating ``Customer`` and ``Order`` to use read only properties for their string properties improves their encapsulation, though, and the ``set`` can safely be removed from the ``Orders`` property, as well: